Also known as: Meningomyelocele, Spina bifida, Cleft spine, Neural tube defect (NTD) or Birth defect - myelomeningocele

 - Permanent weakness or paralysis of legs

-- A sac sticks out of the spine of a newborn infant
+- A sac or open area is visible on the spine of a newborn infant

 - The child is late in walking or crawling